Treasure Coast High School

-Treasure Coast High School, abbreviated TCHS, is a high school located in Port St. Lucie, Florida.
+Treasure Coast High School, often abbreviated as TCHS, is a high school located in Port St. Lucie, Florida.
 The school's name is taken from the Treasure Coast, the name of the region where the school is located, due to the presence of shipwrecks off its coast.

 Campus

 Treasure Coast High School is made up of four buildings and a central courtyard.
 The campus is designed to be very open and large to accommodate its students.
 The campus has trees and other plants.
 Three of the four buildings are two-story.
-The only building that does not have a second story is building three, which contains the auditorium, gymnasium, and several elective classes, including the performing arts classrooms.
+The only building that does not have a second story is building 3, which contains the auditorium, gymnasium, and several elective classes, including the performing arts hallway and engineering and culinary hallway.

 The school was designed so it would be possible to get to any class, from anywhere on campus, within five minutes.

 Academics

 Treasure Coast High School offers many classes, separated into Small Learning Communities, which are also known as academies.
 The SLCs are a part of a Global Community which includes the 9th Grade S.T.A.R.S.
 (Students Transitioning & Aspiring to Reach Success) academy, the 10th Grade Explorer Academy, and the various career academies.

 Below is a list of the Career Academies, as well as classes that may be taken at the school: